-Facebook is a very high-profile public company, boasting more 2.4 billion users worldwide on its social media platform.
-The company generated more than $17 billion in revenue in the third quarter of 2019, so there’s no surprise that it’s a popular investment.
+Meta (formerly Facebook) is a very high-profile public company, boasting more than 2.89 billion users worldwide on its social media platform.
+The company generated more than $29 billion in revenue in the second quarter of 2021, so there’s no surprise that it’s a popular investment.

-If you’re looking to invest in a high-growth company, or admire the social media platform, buying shares of Facebook stock may seem appealing.
-It’s a commonly traded stock, so you should have no trouble buying and selling shares through any major online discount brokerage such as Charles Schwab, E-Trade, Fidelity, or TD Ameritrade.
-However, the company isn’t the right fit for every portfolio.
+Buying shares of Meta stock may seem appealing if you’re looking to invest in a high-growth company, or if you admire the social media platform.
+It’s a commonly traded stock, so you should have no trouble buying and selling shares through any major online discount brokerage, such as Charles Schwab, E*Trade, Fidelity, or TD Ameritrade.
+The company isn’t the right fit for every portfolio, however.

-While no one can predict whether a stock will go up or down, here are some things you should be aware of before investing your money.
+No one can predict whether a stock will go up or down, but you should be aware of some things before investing your money.

 It’s Not Cheap

-As of December 2019, one share of Facebook stock hovered in the range of $200.
+One share of Meta stock hovered in the range of $360 as of August 2021.
 That’s a sizable chunk of change for a single share of stock.

-That doesn’t mean the stock is overpriced, however.
+This doesn’t mean the stock is overpriced.
 Experienced investors look at a company’s share price in the context of earnings.
 This price-to-earnings (P/E) ratio is calculated by taking the company’s earnings per share and dividing it by the stock price.

-As of December 2019, Facebook’s P/E ratio was about 27.
-Many tech companies have higher P/E ratios (above 20) because there is a strong expectation of growth.
-That puts Facebook’s P/E ratio on the high side, but not to an extreme level.
-As of December 2019, Apple had a P/E ratio of about 22, Google had a ratio of about 26, and Amazon’s P/E ratio was about 87.
+Meta’s P/E ratio was about 24 as of November 2021.
+Many tech companies have higher P/E ratios (above 20) because there's a strong expectation of growth.
+That puts Meta's P/E ratio on the high side, but not to an extreme level.
+Apple had a P/E ratio of about 26 as of November 2021.
+Alphabet had a ratio of about 28, and Amazon’s P/E ratio was about 68 at that time.

-You can examine Facebook’s volatility by looking at a figure called “beta.”
-This is a measure of how much a stock goes up and down compared to a relevant benchmark.
-A measure of 1.0 means it has the same volatility as the S&P 500, while a higher number means it is more volatile.
-As of December 2019, Facebook showed a beta figure of 1.06, meaning that it's just slightly more volatile than the S&P 500.
+You can examine Meta's volatility by looking at a figure called “beta.”
+This is a measure of how much a stock goes up or down compared to a relevant benchmark.
+A measure of 1.0 means it has the same volatility as the S&P 500, while a higher number means it's more volatile.
+Meta showed a beta figure of 1.27 as of November 2021.
+That means it's more volatile than the S&P 500.

-Facebook has made a lot of money for investors, but it got off to a rocky start.
-Despite the considerable hype surrounding its 2012 initial public offering, it was initially a disappointment.
+Facebook (now Meta) got off to a rocky start, but it has made a lot of money for investors.
+It was initially a disappointment despite the considerable hype surrounding its 2012 initial public offering.
 Technical problems prevented some orders from going through, and the stock price, which began at $38, rose just 23 cents on its first day on May 18, 2012.
-Shares fell to well below $30 for more than two months, and it would be over a year before shareholders started to see significant gains.
+Shares fell to well below $30 for several months, and it would be over a year before shareholders started to see significant gains.

 It Doesn’t Pay a Dividend

-Facebook is a growth stock, and while it may want to expand quickly and see larger and larger revenue and profit growth, quarter after quarter, all its profits are invested back into the company to fuel its growth.
-That means it does not distribute any money to shareholders in the form of dividends.
+Meta is a growth stock, and while it may want to expand quickly and see larger and larger revenue and profit growth, quarter after quarter, all its profits are invested back into the company to fuel its growth.
+This means that it does not distribute any money to shareholders in the form of dividends.

-As an investor, you need to be comfortable knowing that money is going back into the company with the aim of growing revenue and, potentially, a higher value for your shares.
-Understand, however, that Facebook shares may not—at least for the time being—be a source of passive income.
+As an investor, you should be comfortable knowing that money is going back into the company with the aim of growing revenue, and potentially a higher value for your shares.
+Understand, however, that Meta shares may not be a source of passive income, at least not for the time being.

 Is eschewing dividend income in favor of the potential for faster growth a smart move?
-That depends on your financial goals and investment timeline.
-Generally speaking, if you are far away from retirement and are investing for the long-term, you should be okay with a growth stock that avoids dividends.
-However, if the company is not paying dividends but is also growing slower than you’d like, perhaps it’s time to take your money elsewhere.
+It depends on your financial goals and investment timeline.
+You should be okay with a growth stock that avoids dividends if you're far away from retirement and you're investing for the long-term.
+But it may be time to take your money elsewhere if the company isn't paying dividends and is also growing slower than you’d like.

 You May Own the Stock Already

-If you purchase shares of a mutual fund or exchange-traded fund (ETF), especially one that follows the S&P 500 or the broader stock market, you are probably already investing in Facebook, at least indirectly.
+You're probably already investing in Meta, at least indirectly, if you purchase shares of a mutual fund or exchange-traded fund (ETF), especially one that follows the S&P 500 or the broader stock market.

-Facebook is one of the top 10 companies in the world by market capitalization, so most major mutual funds invest in the company.
-The Vanguard 500 Index Fund (VFINX), for example, tracks the S&P 500 and invests about 1.8% of the portfolio in Facebook.
-The iShares Core S&P Total U.S. Stock Market invests about 1.55% of its holdings in Facebook.
-There are many other tech-focused funds and ETFs that may offer even greater exposure to the company.
+Meta is one of the top 10 companies in the world by market capitalization, so most major mutual funds invest in the company.
+The Vanguard 500 Index Fund, available to new investors as Admiral Shares (VFIAX), tracks the S&P 500 and invests about 2% of its portfolio in Meta.
+The iShares Core S&P Total U.S. Stock Market invests about 1.64% of its holdings in Meta.
+Many other tech-focused funds and ETFs may offer even greater exposure to the company.

 The Bottom Line

-Facebook is a big company with billions of users, that generates billions of dollars in revenue.
-It has made a lot of money for investors since going public in 2012, though it’s had its share of down time.
-Facebook is a relatively volatile stock, so investors should be comfortable with some ups and downs in the share price.
+Meta is a big company with billions of users.
+It generates billions of dollars in revenue, and it's made a lot of money for investors since going public in 2012.
+But it’s had its share of poor stock performance.
+Meta is a relatively volatile stock, so investors should be comfortable with some ups and downs in the share price.